BIBSYSDEV/nva-publication-channels/README.md

 ## Tests

-Tests are defined in the `src/tests` folder in this project.
+Tests are defined in the `tests` folder in this project.
 Use NPM to install the [Mocha test framework](https://mochajs.org/) and run tests.

 ```bash